eighty20results/pmpro-gateway-paypalexpress-auto/README.txt

 Go to Memberships -> Payment Settings in the WordPress admin to select the "PayPal Express (Auto)" payment gateway and configure the required input fields.

 == Changelog ==
+== 1.4.3 ==
+* FIX/ENHANCEMENT: Show PayPal button when signing up for free membership with Sponsored Memberships option

 == 1.4.2 ==
 * FIX: Would sometimes trigger JavaScript error